Andrea Danti - Fotolia

 Silver at Tegile Systems claims the key for channel partners “is to ensure that they are up-to-speed on all storage vendors and are familiar with the technologies available on the market”.
 This helps partners to align themselves with the vendors that provide the broadest range of capabilities with the greatest simplicity.

-Service stresses that distributors like Exertis can work closely with resellers using sizing tools and pre-sales expertise “to offer the best solution for their customers.
+Ben Service, Dell Enterprise Business Manager at Exertis, stresses that distributors like Exertis can work closely with resellers using sizing tools and pre-sales expertise “to offer the best solution for their customers.
 Our professional services, which can be white labelled by our resellers, provide a range of post-sales support for their customers.
 We also provide technical training for resellers to take advantage of market opportunities”.

 Brown is convinced partners that “invest time and resources in up-skilling will reap the financial rewards and strengthen customer loyalty by talking flash to their customers”.
 He argues the technology “is becoming easier to sell than classic storage solutions” but warns that “cloud storage is waiting in the wings”.